 Warner Hall 213

 This initiative is designed to promote, foster and acknowledge a diverse group of student leaders, and their ability to inspire, motivate and influence others on campus and beyond.
 Through a three-credit semester-long leadership-shadowing field experience, students accepted to be Hancock Student Leaders focus closely on the skills needed to be effective leaders, including civility, ethics, communication, compassion, team and community building, creative problem solving, goal setting, conflict management, resiliency, adaptability, transparency, and accountability.
 As participants in seminars framed by works about the challenges of being a leader, the students develop their personal leadership styles.
 Each year, the cohort then participates in a public forum, sharing their experiences and what they have learned during the program with family, friends, faculty, administrators, staff, and alumni of the Hancock Student Leadership Program.
-Further information is available on our website and by contacting the program co-chairs, Dr. Ann Atkinson and Dr. R. Averell Manes.
+Further information is available on our website and by contacting the program coordinator, Dr. R. Averell Manes.
 Applications for the program will be accepted at the beginning of every spring semester.

 FAX: (203) 837-8583